 All Outer furniture comes with an in-built OuterShell™ to protect it from the elements, including the sun’s harsh UV rays and moisture build-up from rainfall.
 This protective cover tucks neatly behind your Outer sofa cushions, ready for use at a moment’s notice.

-Mold-resistant with a super snug fit and easy on/off zippers, these covers help prolong the life of your Outer furniture while allowing airflow so your sofa is always guest-ready.
+Mold-resistant with a super snug fit, these covers help prolong the life of your Outer furniture while allowing airflow so your sofa is always guest-ready.

 Deck Vs. Patio: Our Final Thoughts